Redfooxx/SIEM-Sentinel-/README.md

 *Figure 13 -21:  Validating schema using KQL*

-**Cisco Stealthwatch Integration (CiscoStealthwatch_CL)** A custom table (CiscoStealthwatch_CL) was created to simulate ingestion of Cisco Stealthwatch network telemetry (Figures 7, 10, 14).
+**Windows Security Event Integration (WindowsRegistry_CL)** A second custom table was created to simulate ingestion of Windows Security Event logs (Event ID 4663), representing file and registry access activity.

-During ingestion configuration:
+During ingestion:

-- A JSON sample file (CiscoStealthwatch.json) was uploaded to define schema
+- A JSON dataset was uploaded

-- A transformation rule was implemented to normalize timestamps:
+-Sentinel generated a warning indicating no timestamp field was present (Figure 16)

+To resolve this:

+The timestamp field (TimeGenerated_UTC) was normalized using transformation logic:

 ```kusto
 source